Buy It in Bottles

 "Buy It in Bottles" is a song by English singer-songwriter Richard Ashcroft and is the second track on his 2002 album Human Conditions.
 The song was also released as the third and final single from that album in the United Kingdom on 7 April 2003, peaking at number 26 in the UK Singles Chart (see 2003 in British music).
+The music video was filmed in London in March 2003.